nchlswhttkr/bandcamp-mini-embed/README.md

 - Handles compilation albums and albums with limited preview tracks
 - Embed multiple albums in a single page without conflicts
+- Embedded albums only load when scrolled into view

 Does this count as a microfrontend?